-The TWDB has appointed Regional Flood Planning Groups (RFPG) for each region and has provided them with funding to hire a technical consultant to prepare their plans.
-The TWDB administers the regional planning process members through a contract with the planning group's sponsor who is selected by the RFPG.
-The Trinity Regional Flood Planning Group chose the Trinity River Authority (TRA) to serve as its sponsor.
+The TWDB has appointed Regional Flood Planning Groups (RFPGs) for each region and has provided them with funding to hire technical consultants to help prepare their plans.
+Because it is not a political subdivision, the RFPG cannot enter into a contract with the TWDB to receive the funding to develop the plan.
+Therefore, each RFPG selects a political subdivision to handle contract administration.
+Trinity RFPG chose the Trinity River Authority (TRA) to serve as its sponsor.
 The sponsor's role is to provide support for meetings and communications and to manage the technical consultant contract.
-The RFPG selected the Halff Associates Team as their technical consultant to prepare this plan.

-The RFPG's responsibilities include directing the work of their technical consultant, soliciting, and considering public input, identifying specific flood risks, and identifying and recommending flood management evaluations, strategies, and projects to reduce risk in their regions.
-To ensure a diversity of perspectives are included, members represent a wide variety of stakeholders potentially affected by flooding, including:
+The RFPG's responsibilities include directing the work of their technical consultant; soliciting and considering public input; identifying specific flood risks; and identifying and recommending Flood Management Evaluations (FMEs), Flood Management Strategies (FMSs), and Flood Mitigation Projects (FMPs) to reduce risk in their regions.
+To ensure a diversity of perspectives are included, members represent a wide variety of entities potentially affected by flooding, including: